You are here

 Types of Seafood Products Consumed

 About three fourths of the seafood products consumed in the U.S. are fresh or frozen, and consumption of these product forms has reached a plateau.
 Slightly more than half of the fresh or frozen products consumed are finfish and less than half shellfish, primarily shrimp.
 Canned seafood products account for slightly less than one fourth of the seafood consumed in the U.S., and the amount has decreased steadily over the past two decades.
-Canned tuna represents about 67% of all the canned seafood consumed in the U.S., but the amount of canned tuna consumed has fallen from a high of 3.9 pounds per person in 1989 to 2.3 pounds in 2014.
-Canned shellfish represents over 10% of all canned products consumed, followed by canned salmon and sardines at 5% each.
+Canned tuna represents about 60% of all the canned seafood consumed in the U.S., but the amount of canned tuna consumed has fallen from a high of 3.9 pounds per person in 1989 to 2.2 pounds in 2015.
+Canned shellfish represents over 13% of all canned products consumed, followed by canned salmon (8%) and sardines at 5%.
 Cured seafood items such as smoked, salted or pickled products have consistently been about 2% of all seafood products consumed over the past two decades.

 The U.S. Seafood Supply